z-zsstar/firmhive/README.md

 # HiveMind (FirmHive Implementation)

-This repository contains the official implementation of **FirmHive**, the prototype system for our paper **"HiveMind: Enabling Emergent Workflows for Deep Firmware Security Analysis"**.

 ## Overview

 **FirmHive** is an automated firmware vulnerability analysis system powered by LLM agents.
 It employs a hierarchical multi-agent architecture to systematically analyze firmware images, identify security vulnerabilities, and generate detailed, verified reports.
 It is the practical implementation of the HiveMind architecture described in our paper.